-And our favorite hawker stall in Song River is the chicken wing guy.
+And our favorite hawker stall in Song River is the keto diet friendly chicken wing guy.

-We had these wings several times during our time in Penang!
+We had keto friendly wings several times during our time in Penang!

-Satay, veggies and fish are also great low-carb hawker stall options.
+Satay, veggies and fish are also great keto diet hawker stall options.

 Gurney Paragon Food Court

 That feature makes it a better choice for eating keto in Penang for lunch.
-Thai omelettes and meats do the trick.
+Keto friendly Thai omelettes and meats do the trick.